aakansha113/aakansha113/README.md

 ## 🚀 About Me

-I'm a passionate **DevOps fresher** focused on building reliable infrastructure,automating workflows, and creating smooth deployment pipelines.
+I'm a passionate **DevOps fresher** focused on building reliable infrastructure, automating workflows, and creating smooth deployment pipelines.

 I specialize in designing and maintaining **cloud-native, containerized, and highly available systems** using tools like Docker, Kubernetes, Terraform, and AWS.